How to use Betaine HCl for safer travel with autoimmune diseaseMar 04, 2021

 - It’s a digestive signaler – it cues other secretions and processes to begin and to end.

-In this vein, it’s important to nod our head at the fact that any time stomach acid is low (which is often in modern life, especially if you have an autoimmune disease) these three jobs that stomach acid performs will not be carried out.
+In this vein, it’s important to nod our head at the fact that any time stomach acid is low (which is often in modern life, thanks to our heavy toxin burdens) these three jobs that stomach acid performs will not be carried out.
 This translates to us being vulnerable to infection, to undigested food, and to digestive dysfunction.

 When we consider what happens to us when we travel or are engaging in a lifestyle outside of our typical routine, we essentially expose ourselves to increased stress (even if it’s fun stress, it’s still stress).